Visit the Campbell Scientific Forum to submit your question to users around the world.

 Can a new program be installed on a datalogger using a laptop and PC200W?

-Yes, but only with a direct connection, such as an RS-232 cable or USB-to-serial adapter.
+Yes, but only with a direct connection, such as an RS-232 cable or a USB-to-serial adapter.
+While connected to the datalogger, press the Send Program button on the Clock\Program tab, and browse to the program file.

-What might be the cause of a failed connection between a datalogger and a PC using a USB to RS-232 cable?
+What might cause error messages such as “transaction failure” and “unreachable destination” when trying to connect a datalogger and a PC using a serial or USB to RS-232 cable?

 What does the PreserveVariables instruction do?